kenatiod/MUT/Understanding Machine Understanding.md

 { Insert image of GPT-3 screen reply }

+(Appendix A2 provides an overview of the state-of-the-art in large language models and their emergent abilities.)

 As AI continues to advance at a rapid pace, shaping everything from scientific discovery to creative expression to business strategy, it's clear that humanity is living through a profound transformation - one that will redefine not just technology but the very nature of intelligence and the human-machine relationship.
 The story of AI is still being written, and its future chapters promise to be even more extraordinary than what has come before.

 ### 1.4 -- Back in the Lab